brunomaga/brunomaga.github.io/_drafts/2024-09-25-from-Diffusion-to-SORA.md

 small amounts of Gaussian noise, it is sufficient to set the sampling chain transitions to conditional Gaussians too, allowing for a particularly simple neural network parameterization.

-The diffusion model is characterized by three main elements: a forward process that gradually adds noise to data, a learnable reverse diffusion process that learns the denoising process, and a sampling algorithm that generates data from pure noise.
+The diffusion model is characterized by three main elements: a forward process that gradually adds noise to data, a learnable reverse diffusion process that learns the denoising process, and a sampling algorithm that will generates data from pure noise using the trained model.

 {: style="text-align:center; font-size: small;"}
 <img width="80%" height="80%" src="/assets/from-Diffusion-to-SORA/diffusion.png"/>

 {: style="text-align:center; font-size: small;"}
-A diffusion model is a $$T$$-step Markov chain, characterized by a forward pass $$q$$ and a trainable reverse pass $$q$$.
+A diffusion model is a $$T$$-step Markov chain, characterized by a forward process $$q$$ and a trainable reverse process $$q$$.
 Source: [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239).

 Let's look at those processes in detail.
 Credit: mathematical formulation inspired by [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239), [https://huggingface.co/blog/annotated-diffusion](https://huggingface.co/blog/annotated-diffusion) and [Lil'Log: waht are diffusion models](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/).